rian39/lists/log.md

 ## Tue 28 Mar 2017 11:28:42 BST
 - rewrote abstract a bit, but played a lot with yaml, etc in trying to get title page to work.
 Ended up constructing one using title.rmd and then manual edits
+- building gh-pages again -- can build the index.html but only by running script in R session.
+Something strange happens in vim RMarkdown, and even in Rscript.